jmix-framework/jmix-dependencies-tool/README.md

 Command options:

 * `--target-dir` - a directory where dependencies artifacts will be exported to (`../export` by default).
-* `--gradle-user-home` - see `resolve-jmix` command documentation.
+* `--gradle-user-home` - gradle home directory with resolved dependencies.
+See `resolve-jmix` command documentation.

 ## Upload Exported Dependencies to Nexus Repository (upload)

-The command uploads artifacts that were exported by the `export` command to the Nexus repository.
+The command uploads artifacts exported by the `export` command to the Nexus repository.

 ```shell
 ./deptool upload --nexus-url http://localhost:8081 \